sigmanought/videos/README.md

 Finally, we'll also explore the history behind the names of the SAR bands.
 Whether fact or urban legend, the stories are useful for remembering the cryptic bands names.

+# 02 - Why SAR images live in time, not space | Stripmap Explained
+In this video, we'll break down why bridges in stripmap images produce three reflections, using a beautiful example of the Golden Gate bridge in San Francisco.

+These peculiar reflections stem from SAR images living in time rather than space.
+We explore how signals are assigned to their range and azimuth position, and how we can use the reflections to compute the clearance of the bridge.

 # Setup
 To run a manim file:
 1. Activate the environment